 What To Do If A Tenant Disappears?

-From there, you want to try to contact your tenant’s job, emergency contacts, and other contacts you have collected from their tenant application and lease.
+From there, you want to contact your tenant’s job, emergency contacts, and other contacts you have collected from their tenant application and lease.
 If you cannot track the tenant down and the state-required amount of time has passed, you can move to declare the property abandoned and continue to rent it.

 Handling Unpaid Rent And Missing Tenants